mnot/I-D/dnsop-onion-tld/draft.md

 than a cryptographic attack on the full strength key.
 If this is possible the attacker may be able to impersonate the service on the network.

-If client software attempts to resolve a .onion name, it can leak the identity of the service that the user is attempting to access to DNS resolvers, authoritative DNS servers, and observers on the intervening network.
-This risk is mitigated when the recommendations in {{onion}} are followed, but are still present when using systems that are not updated.
+A legacy client may inadvertently attempt to resolve a ".onion" name through the DNS.
+This causes a disclosure that the client is using TOR to reach a specific service.
+Malicious resolvers could be engineered to capture and record such leaks, which might have very adverse consequences for the well-being of the TOR user.
+This issue is mitigated if the client's TOR software is updated to not leak such queries, or if the client's DNS software is updated to drop any request to the ".onion" TLD.

 --- back